+Subd.
+6.Psychotherapy.

-- Subd.
-6.Psychotherapy. - "Psychotherapy" means the professional treatment, assessment, or counseling of a mental or emotional illness, symptom, or condition. - Subd.
-7.Sexual contact. - "Sexual contact" means any of the following, whether or not occurring with the consent of a patient or former patient: - (1) sexual intercourse, cunnilingus, fellatio, anal intercourse or any intrusion, however slight, into the genital or anal openings of the patient's or former patient's body by any part of the psychotherapist's body or by any object used by the psychotherapist for this purpose, or any intrusion, however slight, into the genital or anal openings of the psychotherapist's body by any part of the patient's or former patient's body or by any object used by the patient or former patient for this purpose, if agreed to by the psychotherapist; - (2) kissing of, or the intentional touching by the psychotherapist of the patient's or former patient's genital area, groin, inner thigh, buttocks, or breast or of the clothing covering any of these body parts; - (3) kissing of, or the intentional touching by the patient or former patient of the psychotherapist's genital area, groin, inner thigh, buttocks, or breast or of the clothing covering any of these body parts if the psychotherapist agrees to the kissing or intentional touching. - "Sexual contact" includes requests by the psychotherapist for conduct described in clauses (1) to (3). - "Sexual contact" does not include conduct described in clause (1) or (2) that is a part of standard medical treatment of a patient.
+- "Psychotherapy" means the professional treatment, assessment, or counseling of a mental or emotional illness, symptom, or condition. - Subd.
+75Secution of a common.
+Subd.
+75Secution contact.
+"Secual contact" means any of the following, whether or not occurring with the consent of a patient or former patient: (1) secual intercourse, cumilingus, fellatio, anal intercourse or any intrusion, however slight, into the - (1) Section meterionse, cummingues, retainor, and meteorosis of any ministoric indiverse singlin, mori meteorosis of any material or and appendix of the present direct sole by any part of the psychotherapist's bady or by any object used by the psychotherapists is bady or any intrusion, however slight, into the general or anal openings of the psychotherapist's bady any part of the psychotherapist; - the psychotherapust; (2) kissing of, or the intentional touching by the psychotherapist of the patient's or former patient's genial area, groin, inner thigh, buttocks, or breast or of the clothing covering any of these body parts; (3) kissing of, or the intentional touching by the patient or former patient of the psychotherapist's genial area, groin, inner thigh, buttocks, or breast or of the clothing covering any of these body parts; if the psychotherapist agrees to the kissing or intentional louching.
+"Sexual contact" includes requests by the psychotherapist for conduct described in clauses (1) to (3). - "Sexual contact" does not include conduct described in clause (1) or (2) that is a part of standard medical treatment of a patient.